telehodown/go-easy-instrumentation/README.md

 This feature is currently provided as part of a preview and is subject to our New Relic Experimental policies.
 Recommended code changes are suggestions only and should be subject to human review for accuracy, applicability, and appropriateness for your environment.
 This feature should only be used in non-critical, non-production environments that do not contain sensitive data.
 This project, its code, and the UX are under heavy development, and should be expected to change.
 Please take this into consideration when participating in this preview.
 If you encounter any issues, please report them using Github issues and fill out as much of the issue template as you can so we can improve this tool.

+## How it works

+This tool will not interfere with your application's operation, so it doesn't make any changes to your code directly.
+Here's what it does:

+* It analyzes your source code and identifies opportunities to instrument it.
+* It suggests changes to your code that use the New Relic Go agent SDK to capture telemetry data.
+* You review those sugestions that are inserted in a `.diff` file and decide which changes to apply to your source code.

+As part of the analysis, this tool may invoke `go get` or other Go language toolchain commands which may modify your `go.mod` file, but not your actual source code.

+**IMPORTANT:** This tool can't detect if you already have New Relic instrumentation.
+Please only use this on applications without any instrumentation.

+## What is instrumented?

 The scope of what this tool can instrument in your application is limited to the listed features:

  - Capturing errors in any function wrapped or traced by a transaction
  - Tracing locally defined functions that are invoked in the application's main() method with a transaction
  - Tracing async functions and function literals with an async segment